Multi-Person Extreme Motion Prediction: Introduction

-Our key contributions can be summarized as follows: \begin{itemize} \item We introduce the task of collaborative motion prediction, to focus on the estimation of future poses of people in highly interactive setups. \item We collect and will make publicly available ExPI, a large dataset of highly interacted extreme dancing poses, annotated with 3D joint locations and body shapes.
-Additionally we define the benchmark with carefully selected train/test splits and evaluation protocols. \item We propose a novel cross-interaction attention (XIA) mechanism that exploits historical motion of two persons to predict future movements.
-We demonstrate the interest of XIA, and more generally of the collaborative motion prediction task and the ExPI dataset. \end{itemize}
+Our key contributions can be summarized as follows: \begin{itemize} \item We introduce the task of collaborative motion prediction, to focus on the estimation of future poses of people in highly interactive setups. \item We collect and make publicly available ExPI, a large dataset of highly interacted extreme dancing poses, annotated with 3D joint locations and body shapes.
+We also define the benchmark with carefully selected train/test splits and evaluation protocols. \item We propose a method with a novel cross-interaction attention (XIA) module that exploits historical motion of two interacted persons to predict their future movements.
+Our model can be used as a baseline method for collaborative motion prediction. \end{itemize}